DenverArtMuseum/mayer-2023/content/lyall.md

 [^32]: Thank you to Matthew Robb, who helped identify James Economos and the context of the photograph.
 The May Company store would ultimately become part of Los Angeles County Museum of Art’s campus and was known as “LACMA West.”
 It housed various museum departments including publications and education.
 Other floors would become storage for unused vitrines and museum furniture before the museum leased the building to the Academy Museum.

-[^33]: Morton May to Otto Bach, August 26, 1969, Morton May files, Saint Louis Art Museum copy of letter housed in the Ancient Americas department files.
+[^33]: Morton May to Otto Bach, August 26, 1969, Morton May files, Saint Louis Art Museum copy of letter housed in the Mayer Center Archive, Denver Art Museum.

 [^34]: Stroessner notes the generosity of Morton May and illustrates a number of his gifts in the 1968 Annual Report, Board Minutes 1968–69, D13.FB2, Denver Art Museum Archives.

 [^35]: Joanne Ditmer, “Otto Bach and His Enduring Legacy,” *Denver Post*, December 2, 1990.

 [^36]: Meeting of the Board of Trustees Minutes, February 18, 1970, Board Minutes 1970–71, D12.FB5, Denver Art Museum Archives.
 A letter from Robert Stroessner to Morton May, March 12, 1970, acknowledges the details of the sale (May Archives, Saint Louis Art Museum).
-And a letter from Robert Stroessner to Frederick Mayer, December 7, 1970, expresses his gratitude to Mayer for the gift of 62 pieces and includes the inventory of works (Stroessner Files, 1970, Correspondence, New World Department archive, Denver Art Museum).
+And a letter from Robert Stroessner to Frederick Mayer, December 7, 1970, expresses his gratitude to Mayer for the gift of 62 pieces and includes the inventory of works (Stroessner Files, 1970, Correspondence, Mayer Center Archive, Denver Art Museum).
 Thank you to John Buxton who helped track down material from the Texas collector.
 Alan Sawyer, director of the Textile Museum in Washington, DC, and former curator at the Art Institute of Chicago, provided the valuations of the Andean material.
-Morton May files, Saint Louis Art Museum copy of letter housed in the Ancient Americas department files.
+Morton May files, Saint Louis Art Museum copy of letter housed in the Mayer Center Archive.

 [^37]: See “Bach years, 1944–1974,” in *Denver Art Museum*, 294fn47.